City-of-Helsinki/drupal-module-helfi-debug/README.md

 ![CI](https://github.com/City-of-Helsinki/drupal-module-helfi-debug/workflows/CI/badge.svg)

-Provides a module to gather all kind of debug data from current Drupal instance.
+Provides a module to gather all kind of debug information from current Drupal instance.

 ## Requirements